plascnetwork/plasc-dex/README.md

-## Hydro Protocol for Tron
+## PLASC DEX

-> Hydro Protocol for Tron is an open-source framework for building decentralized exchanges on Tron.
+> PLASC DEX for Tron is an open-source framework for building decentralized exchanges on PLASC.

 ![](./images/hydro_small.jpg)

-Hydro is designed for developers looking to build decentralized exchanges without having to deal with the complexity and expense of designing, deploying, and securing their own smart contracts.
+PLASC is designed for developers looking to build decentralized exchanges without having to deal with the complexity and expense of designing, deploying, and securing their own smart contracts.

 ## License